 For gardening enthusiasts the gardens at Dalemain House near Penrith are well known for the display of blue poppies.
 The rhododendrons and azaleas at Muncaster Castle are a spectacular sight in springtime.
 There a number of National Trust properties in the Lakes including Sizergh near Kendal, Allan Bank in Grasmere and Wray Castle near Hawkshead.
 The renovation of the gardens at Lowther Castle shows gardening on a grand scale!

 If you have a thirst for adventure then Keswick as the “Adventure Capital of England” is the place for you.
 You can canoe on Derwentwater, try ghyll scrambling, paragliding, mountain biking or climbing and many other “adrenaline” sports.

-There is mountain biking and Go Ape at Whinlatter Forest Park and you can hire mountain bikes there or in Keswick.
+You can try mountain biking, Segway trails and forest walks at Go Ape at Whinlatter Forest Park.
+You can hire mountain bikes there or in Keswick.

 Especially for children

 In Keswick there is the intriguing Puzzling Place to visit, the Pencil Museum and crazy golf in Hope Park.
 The dragon boats on Derwentwater are always a very popular attraction.

 You can try archery, go karting and horse riding at Rookin House or visit the Lakeland Bird of Prey Centre near Lowther Castle.
 There may be ospreys to watch on Bassenthwaite Lake.
 Ospreys have nested on the shores of the lake in recent years – they sometimes circle over Croft House as if using it as a landmark.